Toussaintduk/Stock_price_volume_data_cleaning/README.md

-# Stock Price and Volume Data Analysis
+# Stock Price and Volume Data Analysis , and  then Predict the stock

 ## Project Overview
 This project is focused on **analyzing stock price and trading volume data**.
 Historical stock data is fetched using an API, cleaned, and prepared for further analysis or visualization.